Adventech/sabbath-school-lessons/src/en/2025-03/07/teacher-comments.md

 In the wilderness, water is a life-giving product.
 Without water, one cannot live; it is a source and sustainer of life.
 Water is life.
 One can survive without it for only a few days.
 No wonder we have several important stories and miracles related to water in Exodus and Numbers.
 Afterward, Israel encamped in Elim, where there was plenty of water and shade from the palms.

 **Quail, the Gift of Manna, and the Sabbath**

-Quail, the Gift of Manna, and the Sabbath

 The Lord mercifully responded to the grumbling of the people, who complained that they did not have meat and other food that they had enjoyed in Egypt.
 Their speech is full of exaggerations and bitter irony.
 The Israelites recalled their full plates while slaving for Pharaoh.
 In response, however, the Lord promised that He would provide them with bread from heaven as well as quail.
 He said that in the evening they would have quail and in the morning bread from heaven.
 It happened precisely as predicted (Exod.
 16:13).
 The surprise was in the morning, because they had never seen manna before, so they asked, “What is it?”
 (Exod.
 16:15).
 This question is the meaning of the word “manna.”